IGNW/ignw-gcp-project-creator/README.md

 ## Installion Requirements

 1. An empty project must be created before the initial Terrform run.
 2. Remote state bucket must created inside empty project before initial Terrafom run.
 In the example below, `provisioner-project0` is the name of your pre-created project.
+Create the bucket in this project.
 3. In the Terraform code, alter the GCS bucket backend value to the name of the bucket in Step #2.